tsongpra/portfolio/FinalPart2.md

 # Wireframes and storyboard

-You can also see my wireframes and storyboard below or [Click here to see my presentation] (https://shorthand.com/organisations/NYRYorwlO0/stories/hM7ufPGk7N).

-I broke down into 3 parts
+You can also see my wireframes and storyboard below.
+I broke down my webpage into 3 parts

 Part 1: Introduction
 I gave the introduction with the dark background to draw the mood down and highlight the seriousness.
 I used the phrases "Did you know?" to draw the audience's attention.